Caioflp/sl-and-iv-sgd/README.md

 Problems: A Stochastic Gradient Descent Approach', published in NeurIPS 2022.

+**We implement both algorithms proposed by the article on the deconvolution example.**

 ## Repository structure

 * `res`: Resources directory.
 Contains useful articles and books.